Middle Tennessee Scheduled Lane Closures

 The retracing of pavement markings with spray thermoplastic on various interstates and state routes in Region 3.
 MM 74-83

 - Nightly, 8 p.m. – 6 a.m., (Excl.
-Holiday Restrictions), There will be lane closures for mobile long line striping operations in both the WB and EB directions on I-65 in Davidson County.
+Weekends) There will be lane closures for mobile long line striping operations in both the WB and EB directions on I-65 in Davidson County.

 DAVIDSON COUNTY, I-65 & SR 245